Easy Buttery Shortbread

 · 1 cup unsalted butter, softened

-· 1 teaspoon vanilla extract (or for more flavor vanilla bean paste)
+· 1 1/2 teaspoon vanilla extract (or vanilla bean paste for more flavor)

 Instructions

 In a bowl, whisk together the flour, salt, and cornstarch and set it aside.
-Using a stand or hand mixer, cream the butter and powdered sugar until it’s smooth and fluffy.
+Using a stand or hand mixer, mix the butter and powdered sugar until it’s smooth and creamy (not too much though).
 Mix in the vanilla.

 Add the dry ingredients a little at a time and mix on low just until the dough comes together.
 Don’t overmix.